v12technology/fluxtion/docs/sections/generating.md

 ---

 # Introduction
 Building and executing an event processor are independent functions that can run in separate processes.
-This section documents the
-binding of functions into an event processor and the generation of the processor for use at runtime.
-Integrating ahead of time compilation of an event processor with build tools is also described.
+This section documents the binding of functions into an event processor and the generation of the processor for use at runtime.
+There are three steps to use Fluxtion, step 2 is covered here:

+1. Mark event handling methods with annotations or via functional programming
+2. **Build the event processor using fluxtion compiler utility**
+3. Integrate the event processor in the app and feed it events

 ![](../images/integration_overview-binding_generating.drawio.png)

+Building an event processor has two phases, binding event handler methods into the model and then generating the finished event processor.

 ## Binding
 The compiler analyses the configuration information provided by the programmer and builds a code model that provides all